VIVIAN-WANJIRU/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this is a project for functions of C libraries, using pointers and arrays.
+This directory contains C code on the use of pointers, arrays and strings.